 Indiana Special Education Assisted Licensure (I-SEAL) is available to fund post-baccalaureate programs of study that will enable teachers to become fully licensed to teach special education for a public school in Indiana.
-The primary license focus is adding Exceptional Children: Mild Intervention certification to an existing license, while remaining employed with your existing school district.
+The primary license focus is adding Exceptional Children: Mild Intervention certification to an existing license, while remaining employed with your existing school district and eligibility to be a Teacher of Record.

 There are three universities currently participating in I-SEAL and are providing the 18 credit hours of study to choose from.
-They all provide the appropriate, approved classes and support for taking the Praxis test at the end as well as support in getting through the licensing process.
+They all provide the appropriate, approved classes that are 100% online and support for taking the Praxis test at the end as well as support in getting through the licensing process.

 The cost of textbooks is provided in addition to the tuition costs – all paid directly to the university upon completion of each course.